 If you’re still digging the idea of having a shirt or other product, you can check out their products over in The Exodus Road shop or go over to my shop to look for Hope Needs Wings products.
 If you do purchase a product—whether Hope Needs Wings or one of the many products at The Exodus Road’s shop—use it as an opportunity to share a story.
 (Additionally, sharing The Exodus Road’s website and social pages is a completely free way to spread the word about what they’re doing.)
 It’s too easy to miss how many people are affected by trafficking or are working in the sex industry for their own and their family’s survival like “O” is.
 Knowledge creates awareness.
 Awareness creates opportunity for action.
 Action creates change.

-Honestly, there are these moments where trying this feels far too small—even silly.
-It feels like setting up a lemonade stand to raise funds to fight world hunger or something, but I guess that silly part of me is hoping God will accept my proverbial “loaves and fishes” and do something a lot bigger than that offering could do on its own.
+Honestly, this feels like setting up a lemonade stand to raise funds to fight world hunger or something, but I guess an idealistic part of me is hoping this is a proverbial “loaves and fishes” opportunity that could serve more people if put in the right hands.

-Full disclosure: ONLY the Hope Needs Wings design benefits The Exodus Road, so look *specifically* for the hand lettering butterfly design products here if you want the design that helps The Exodus Road.
-The other designs in the shop go toward things like filling my family’s fridge, paying rent, and student loan repayments.
+Full disclosure: ONLY the Hope Needs Wings design benefits The Exodus Road, so look specifically for the hand lettering butterfly design products here and here if you want to purchase the design that helps The Exodus Road.
+Products subject to vendor availability.
+Note that I have another (different) butterfly design I sell that’s a painting, but it’s not included in the fundraiser.

+If you’re an artist looking for a way to have a selling option with no inventory and on-demand printing on your own website, check out my post here.
 I’m grateful that now there are options online that exist for selling that don’t involve high cost and meeting order minimums.
-If you’re an artist looking for a way to have a selling option with no inventory and on-demand printing on your own website, check out my post here.
 If there’s a non-profit near to your heart, you might consider how a design you’ve created could raise funds to help.
-(Setting up an entire shop was a spontaneous thing that came as a really odd surprise actually.
-I’m not the most spontaneous person, so if I end out doing something spontaneous I tend to get suspicious that maybe-maybe-maybe God might be behind it.)